framedsc/Sitesource/markdown/GameGuides/metalgearrising.md

 4. Ingame, go to Options> Graphic Options and set the resolution to 800x600.
 This is the new resolution that you created.

+@alert info
-**Note:** The game will change the resolution back to 1080p on launch, so you have to manually change it everytime you play.
+The game will change the resolution back to 1080p on launch, so you have to manually change it everytime you play.
+@end

 ### DSR/Custom Resolution